Dockerize Nuxt.js

 mysql-data:

-Go to the container folder where docker-compose.yml file resides and type:
+Navigate to the container folder where the docker-compose.yml file is located, and enter the following command:

 docker-compose up --build -d